stevegt/grid-cli/v2/doc/200-sequence.md

     - Example: Suffix trees allow for quick identification of repeated or similar sub-sequences.

 3. **Graphs**:
-    - Node-based representation where nodes represent sequences or sub-sequences and edges represent alignments.
+    - Graph or node-based representations where nodes represent sequences or sub-sequences and edges represent alignments.
     - Example: De Bruijn graphs are used in genome assembly to handle overlaps between sequences.

 ### Algorithms